nhantt92/nodejs-reference-architecture/graphql.md

 Developers can use top level database query languages.
 We recomend using Knex(http://knexjs.org/) for performing queries from GraphQL to relational databases.

-If your GraphQL model have relationships please consider using DataLoader to prevent from overfetching problem:
+If your GraphQL model contains relationships please consider using DataLoader to prevent from overfetching problem:

 DataLoader: https://github.com/graphql/dataloader